Expand Your Global Influence with a Public Policy Degree in Middle East Studies!

 - Tuition for all undergraduate, graduate, and doctoral programs has not increased in 5 years.
 While many other online colleges have raised tuition, Liberty has been able to keep costs low as a nonprofit university.

 - Liberty University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 - Download and review the Degree Completion Plan.

 - This program falls under the Helms School of Government.

 - You will have the option to complete a thesis, or you may take additional elective courses.

-- View all of the Graduate Course Guides. (login required)
+- View the Graduate Government Course Guides. (login required)